Skip to main content

 Note

-The scf_bootstrap file needs to have executable permissions.
-In Linux/macOS systems, use the chmod +x scf_bootstrap command to set permissions.
+The scf_bootstrap file must have executable permissions.
+On Linux/macOS systems, use the chmod +x scf_bootstrap command to set the permissions.

 Dependency Configuration